 JEOL JEM-2200FS is routinely used for single particle imaging.
 Images can be obtained with defined defocus using SerialEM acquisition software.
 High angle specimen tilt (+ 70 to -70) over a wide angular range can be obtained which enable tomographic reconstruction.
 Although the microscope is equipped for cryo applications, it can also be used as a standard TEM, for example during the early stages of sample optimization using negative stain EM.

-We have a dedicated rapid plunge freezing device (vitrobot MarkIV) that allows preparation of particles embedded on vitrifed ice on a cryo grid suitable for single particle imaging.
+We have a dedicated rapid plunge freezing device (vitrobot MarkIV) that allows preparation of particles embedded on vitrified ice on a cryo grid suitable for single particle imaging.
 A glow discharger for cleaning and charging the grids is also available.

-Access to National 300 keV Cryo-EM Facilities
+Access to national 300 keV Cryo-EM facilities

 In most cases, for collection of datasets at ultimate resolution, it is preferable to make use of 300 keV microscopes equipped with state-of-the art direct electron detectors.
-The EM facility in Dundee provides the opportunity to screen and optimise samples to ensure only highest quality samples are submitted to microscopes at National facilities.
+The EM facility in Dundee provides the opportunity to screen and optimise samples to ensure only highest quality samples are submitted to microscopes at national facilities.
 These facilities include:

 - UK national facility at eBIC (eBIC access for Scotland BAG currently led by Tom Owen-Hughes)